YUCOCOCS/CMDL/README.md

 **We'll release the code as soon as the paper is accepted**

-Class-level  Multiple Distributions Representation  are Necessary for Semantic Segmentation
+Semantic Segmentation with Multiple Distributions